divijghose/firedrake/Reading-group.md

 ## Past editions

-2021-02-15 MGK leading _Accurate Discretization Of Poroelasticity Without Darcy Stability -- Stokes-Biot Stability Revisited_, Kent-Andre Mardal, Marie E. Rognes, Travis B. Thompson https://arxiv.org/pdf/2007.10012.pdf
+2021-02-15 MGK went over _Accurate Discretization Of Poroelasticity Without Darcy Stability -- Stokes-Biot Stability Revisited_, Kent-Andre Mardal, Marie E. Rognes, Travis B. Thompson https://arxiv.org/pdf/2007.10012.pdf the headline message is that you can use more element pairs than you thought you could and still have a parameter-robust discretisation.

-2021-02-01 LM leading _Space-time block preconditioning for incompressible flow_, Danieli, Southworth, Wathen https://arxiv.org/abs/2101.07003
+2021-02-01 LM went over _Space-time block preconditioning for incompressible flow_, Danieli, Southworth, Wathen https://arxiv.org/abs/2101.07003

 2020-12-14 DAH went over a proposal to properly add dual spaces in UFL, and the consequences thereof.
 Now [available on the